Weave Your World

 Stop running a database in your head.

-AxiomWeaver is the first writing tool with a built-in narrative engine.
+AxiomWeaver is the first writing tool that understands your world has rules.
 It tracks the stats, the timelines, and the “crunch”—so you can focus on the story.

-The editor, the manuscript, and the Codex — one window to write without switching context.
+The editor, the manuscript, and your world — one window to write without switching context.

-Write: AxiomWeaver full editor with manuscript tree and Codex panel
+Write: AxiomWeaver full editor with manuscript tree and context panel

 “Every tool made me choose between prose and world-building.
 Novel in my head, spreadsheet on my second monitor.
 So I built the tool I wish existed.”